realmocaccino/jauntyslider/README.md

 The quickest way to slide a HTML list<br>https://jauntyslider.luizgustavomartins.com

 ## Introduction
-Jauntyslider lets you create a slider from your HTML list with just one step.
-All you need to do is attach the attibute *data-jauntyslider* on the  list like the example below:
+Jauntyslider allows you to create a slider from your HTML list with just one step.
+Simply add the attribute *data-jauntyslider*  to the list element, as shown in the example below:

 ```html
 <ul data-jauntyslider>
 ```

-Or you can do it by the classic way in your script:
+Alternatively, you can initialize JavaScript in your script:

 ```js
 document.querySelector('ul').jauntyslider()